 Our blessed Saviour, as he took our nature upon him, so he took upon him our familiar manner of speech, which was part of his voluntary abasement.
-St. Paul was a profound man, yet became as a nurse to the weaker sort, I. Thess. ii 7.
+St Paul was a profound man, yet became as a nurse to the weaker sort, 1 Thess. ii.
+7.

-That spirit of mercy that was in Christ should move his servants to be content to abase themselves for the good of the meanest.
-What made the "kingdom of heaven suffer violence," Matt. xi.
+That spirit of mercy that was in Christ should move his servants to be "Do need,' in A and B. 'Too much just so much,' added first in B content to abase themselves for the good of the meanest.
+What made the 'kingdom of heaven suffer violence,' Matt. xi.
 22, after John the Baptist's time, but that comfortable truths were with that plainness and evidence laid open, that the people were so affected with them, as they offered a holy violence to them?

-Christ chose those to preach mercy, which had felt most mercy, as St. Peter and St. Paul; that they might be examples of what they taught.
-St. Paul "became all things to all men," I Cor. ix.
+Christ chose those to preach mercy, which had felt most mercy, as St Peter and St Paul; that they might be examples of what they taught.
+St Paul 'became all things to all men,' 1 Cor. ix.
 2, stooping unto them for their good.
 Christ came down from heaven, and emptied himself of majesty in tender love to souls; shall we not come down from our high conceits to do any poor soul good? shall man be proud after God hath been humble?
-We see the ministers of

-Satan turn themselves into all shapes to "make proselytes," Matt. xxiii.
+We see the ministers of Satan turn themselves into all shapes to 'make proselytes,' Matt. xxiii.
 15. A Jesuit will be every man.
 We see ambitious men study accommodation of themselves to the humours of those by whom they hope to be raised; and shall not we study application of ourselves to Christ, by whom we hope to be advanced, nay, are already sitting with him in heavenly places?
 After we are gained to Christ ourselves, we should labour to gain others to Christ.
 Holy ambition and covetousness will move us to put upon ourselves the disposition of Christ: but we must put off ourselves first.

-We should not, thirdly, rack their wits with curious or "doubtful disputes," Rom. xiv.
-I; for so we shall distract and tire them, and give occasion to make them cast off the care of all.
-That age of the Church which was most fertile in nice questions, was most barren in religion: for it makes people think religion to be only a matter of wit, in tying and untying of knots; the brains of men given that way are hotter usually than their hearts.
+We should not, thirdly, rack their wits with curious or 'doubtful disputes,' Rom. xiv 1; for so we shall distract and tire them, and give occasion to make them cast off the care of all.
+That age of the church which was most fertile in nice questions, was most barren in religion: for it makes people think religion to be only a matter of wit, in tying and untying of knots; the brains of men given that way are hotter usually than their hearts.

-Yet, notwithstanding, when we are cast into times and places wherein doubts are raised about main points, here people ought to labour to be established.
+Yet notwithstanding, when we are cast into times and places wherein doubts are raised about main points, here people ought to labour to be established.
 God suffereth questions oftentimes to arise for trial of our love and exercise of our parts.
 Nothing is so certain as that which is certain after doubts.
 Nil tam certum quâm quod ex dubio certum.
 Shaking settles and roots.
 In a contentious age, it is a witty thing to be a Christian, and to know what to pitch their souls upon; it is an office of love here to take away the stones, and to smooth the way to heaven.
 Therefore, we must take heed that, under pretence of avoidance of disputes, we do not suffer an adverse party to get ground upon the truth; for thus may we easily betray both the truth of God and souls of men.